FAQ

 For your water heater, you have the choice between a sacrificial anode rod or an impressed current anode.
 As its name suggests, the magnesium or aluminum sacrificial anode dissolves over time to protect the surface of your water heater.
 The Corro-Protec impressed current anode forms a permanent protective layer on the tank walls.

-To treat bad odours, it is recommended to use the Corro-Protec anode rod.
-This impressed current anode eliminates the bacteria responsible for the sulphur odour in less than 24 hours.
+To treat smelly water, it is recommended to use the Corro-Protec anode rod.
+This anode rod eliminates the bacteria responsible for the rotten egg smell in less than 24 hours.
 In addition, the Corro-Protec doubles the life of your water heater, unlike a sacrificial anode.

 It is preferable to choose a Corro-Protec impressed current anode in order to double the life of your water heater and eliminate unpleasant odours.
 For the sacrificial anode, it is recommended to use a magnesium anode, as aluminium residues that may be found in the water are harmful to health.